 Some of my readers have used these extended tutorials like online classes, working along with me as I put out each new post or video.
 Others watch the techniques that are shown, and then adapt them to sculptures of their own design.

-If you’re looking for shorter one-page tutorials, you can find them under the Paper Mache Tutorials link at the top of every post.
+If you’re looking for shorter one-page tutorials, you can find them under the Blog-Art Library link at the top of every post.
 And if you’re looking for faster projects, with patterns that make most of the shapes for you, visit my sculpture and mask pattern page.

 Commedia del Arte Mask – Pantalone